-4.5.1 Correlation
+4.6.1 Correlation

 We next introduce the idea of correlation or expection of products of random variables that will lead to the development of a property of expectation that is special to independent random variables.
 A weak form of this property will be seen to provide a weak form of independence that will later be useful in characterizing certain random processes.
 Correlations will later be seen to play a fundamental role in many signal processing applications.
-Suppose we have two independent random variables X and Y and we have two functions or measurements on these random variables, say g(X) and h(Y), where $g : \Re \to \Re$ , $h : \Re \to \Re$ , and E[g(X)] and E[h(Y)] exist and are finite.
-Consider the expected value of the product of these two functions, called the correlation between g(X) and h(Y).
+Suppose we have two independent random variables X and Y and we have two functions or measurements on these random variables, say q(X) and h(Y), where $q: \Re \to \Re, h: \Re \to \Re$, and E[q(X)] and E[h(Y)] exist and are finite.
+Consider the expected value of the product of these two functions, called the correlation between q(X) and h(Y).
+As we shall consider in more detail later, if we are considering complex valued random variables or functions, the correlation of q(X) and h(Y) is defined by $E[q(X)h(Y)^]$, where the asterix denotes the complex conjugate.
+For the time being, however, we focus on the simpler case of real-valued random variables and functions.

 Applying the two-dimensional vector case of the fundamental theorem of expectation to discrete random variables results in